 Tip: Send yourself a direct message with notes and files that you’d like to keep private.
 That way, Slackbot won’t think you’re trying to ask for help.
 Visit Save private notes and files for more.

-You can add unique words or phrases that Slackbot will use to respond to your team members.
-If your Team Admin has enabled this option, you can do this via the Customize Your Team page at my.slack.com/customize/slackbot.
+You can add unique words or phrases that Slackbot will use to respond to your members.
+If your Admin has enabled this option, you can do this via the Customize Your Workspace page at my.slack.com/customize/slackbot.

 There are plenty of work-related uses for this (like adding a custom response for your office Wi-Fi password), but you can also use this feature to have some fun.